INTENS-FI/intens/aks/README.md

   unique for the Azure region.
 Here we assume that the FQDN is `intens.northeurope.cloudapp.azure.com`.
 This and the ACR are the only public addresses in this whole setup.
 - For now we have been playing certificate authority for ourselves.
-Set that up with `etc/make-sscert.sh` or set up a better (ACME) cert-manager cluster issuer.
+  Set it up with `etc/make-sscert.sh` or set up a better (ACME) cert-manager cluster issuer.
 Either name it `intens-issuer` os set `server.clusterIssuer` when installing the chart (ahead).
 - Clients use basic HTTP authentication.
-Set that up with `etc/make-htpasswd.sh`.
+Set it up with `etc/make-htpasswd.sh`.
 This creates a file with the password in plaintext (the htpasswd file only has a hash).
 Copy the password to your `.netrc` (for the Python utilities) and model YAML files (for o4j_client).
 The username is "intens".
 Remember to use https to prevent password eavesdropping.
 - Set up dynamic provisioning of work volumes.
-See `storage-rbac.yaml` and the link therein.
+See `aks/storage-rbac.yaml` and the link therein.
 Note that storage account names must be globally unique.
-Edit the storage account name in `azure-sc.yaml` and apply with `kubectl`.
+Edit the storage account name in `aks/azure-sc.yaml` and apply with `kubectl`.
 - You should now be able to deploy Simsvc instances with `helm install -n name charts/simsvc`.
 See `charts/simsvc/values.xml` for parameters.
 The release name is also the leading path component of